 An ex-events manager has taken up a grim but honorable new job, locating and identifying the bodies of missing foreign voluntary soldiers and reuniting them with their families.

-Anna Nemtsova is a correspondent for Newsweek and The Daily Beast based in Moscow.
-Her work has also appeared in The Washington Post, Politico, PRI, Foreign Policy, nbcnews.com, Marie Claire, and The Guardian.
+Anna Nemtsova is a correspondent for The Daily Beast covering news in Eastern Europe.
+Her work has also appeared in The Washington Post, Politico, PRI, Foreign Policy, nbcnews.com, Marie Claire, Newsweek, The Atlantic and The Guardian.
 She is the winner of the 2012 Persephone Miel Fellowship and a 2015 recipient of the prestigious IWMF Courage in Journalism award.
 Follow her @annanemtsova.

 After years of good relations with the Jewish community, Putin has thrown it all away—leaving Russian Jews terrified for their lives.

 Vladimir Putin’s pals have been boasting about Russia’s backing of Hamas; critics say they are one of a number of notorious anti-Western allies being used to distract from Ukraine.

 Victoria Roshchyna has been missing since Aug.
 3. Her father told The Daily Beast that her family is desperate to find out where she is.

 A bill to grant Zelensky’s government huge new powers over the internet—just like the FSB in Russia—could massively backfire on Ukraine.

 Politicians, military officials, and media personalities are slamming the Tesla founder for “stabbing us in the back” in the aftermath of the Starlink controversy in Crimea.